 Logotherapy techniques are versatile and can be adapted to various therapeutic settings.
 They help individuals find meaning and purpose in diverse aspects of their lives.

-Summary and My Work
+My Work with Logotherapy

 In summary, logotherapy techniques offer a unique approach to psychotherapy that emphasizes the human capacity to find meaning and purpose in life, regardless of the circumstances.
 This focus on meaning can lead to profound psychological healing and personal growth.